 Climb performance is not satisfying or plane drops or increases nose heavily on approach

-Ensure that you're using modern flight model (Options -> General -> Flight Model).
-Beside that also ensure that you don't have any mods or add-ons installed that have influence on the flight model or other physics.
+Ensure that you don't have any mods or add-ons installed that have influence on the flight model or other physics.

 Autopilot oscillates when using time compression

-The reason why it can work for some and not for others is how time compression is working.
-For example when using time compression of 2x for the custom systems it's like having 1/2 of your displayed fps, when you're using 4x it's like 1/4 of it.
-So taking into account the 17 fps requirement it means you need ~ 30 fps and ~ 45 fps for 4x to work somehow, at least for smooth cruise.
+The reason it can work for some and not for others is how time compression works.
+For example, when using time compression of 2x for the custom systems it's like having 1/2 of your displayed fps, when you're using 4x it's like 1/4 of it.
+So considering the 17 fps requirement, it means you need ~ 30 fps and ~ 45 fps for 4x to work somehow, at least for smooth cruise.

 Use RUDDER AXIS PLUS and RUDDER AXIS MINUS binding with normal axis instead of Xbox-Controller

-In MSFS there is a special binding for rudder available for use with Xbox-Controllers (it's bound by default).
+In MSFS, there is a special binding for rudder available for use with Xbox-Controllers (it's bound by default).
 This binding is Rudder Axis Plus and Rudder Axis Minus.
-In case of a Xbox-Controller the rudder in centered when both axis (Plus and Minus) are in the middle of the range.
-When using a "normal" axis with those two bindings this can cause issues because usual axes use the full range.
+In the case of an Xbox-Controller, the rudder in centered when both axes (Plus and Minus) are in the middle of the range.
+When using a "normal" axis with those two bindings, this can cause issues because usual axes use the full range.